GabrielNegreirosLima/ose-compliant-nginx/README.md

 - Buy or get free certificates and change the Dockerfile
 - Always check the `default.conf` file for any improvement you think it deserves.
 - Copy the `default.conf` file to another file and use sites-enabled/sites-available nginx feature, it's more clear and kind for the next person that will touch that.
-- Always, ALWAYS, check docker image version.
-Here we use latest, but you can't be sure in what's going to change in the next release and you don't want to pin a version and stay with it forever.
+- Always, ALWAYS, check docker image version and search for the latest stable version and pin that version.
+Here we use latest, but you can't be sure in what's going to change in the next release and, and you don't want to pin a version and stay with it forever.
 Trust me.